johnGorillaZheng/ANU-Basketball/README.md

    * Done: Passed quality check, ready to be shipped!
 No more edits or reviews necessary, it’s scheduled and ready for action.
    * Blocked: When something is preventing the team from completing a task (maybe we need to purchase something first), we move it to “Blocked”, along with a comment about what the blocker is.

     Every team member can move the card in Scrum Board.
 For example, when someone starts a task in ‘To Do’ list, he can move this card from ‘To Do’ to ‘Doing’.

+4. Teams meet (online or in person) every day to give progress updates in the Daily Scrum.
+We have a Scrum Master who asks 3 questions on Slack everyday:
+   * What did you do today?
+   * What will you do tomorrow?
+   * Are there any impediments in your way?

+   Every team member answer these 3 questions before 9pm everyday.
+If any team member has impediments, we will help him out.
+You can see it [here](https://drive.google.com/open?id=1p2Q9mtxwZO3g238WM5569rceUY5auysUqejwh20k_4M).

 ### Team Information
 ---